begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-    FIRST
+Program 1:

-    001 EXECUTE "RUN JBASIC_PROGS SECOND" PASSDATA "Handover" SECOND
+    001 EXECUTE "RUN JBASIC_PROGS SECOND" PASSDATA "Handover"

+Program 2:

     001 COLLECTDATA PassedMessage
     002 CRT PassedMessage

-In the above example, program FIRST will EXECUTE program SECOND and will pass the string "Handover" in the PASSDATA clause.
-Program SECOND retrieves the string to a variable PassedMessage and prints the string on the Terminal screen.
+In the above example, program 1 will EXECUTE program 2 and will pass the string "Handover" in the PASSDATA clause.
+Program 2 retrieves the string to a variable PassedMessage and prints the string on the Terminal screen.